 SMF batteries should be charged at 14.4V to compensate for the sulfation occurring inside the VRLA SMF battery while the oxygen cycle is operating and to maintain the battery in the best state of health (SOH).
 But most home inverters are designed to charge at 13.8 V. So the charging would be insufficient and after a few months, the SMF battery may not deliver its original back-up time.

-Therefore, a flooded tubular battery is best inverter battery for home!
+Therefore, a flooded tubular battery is the best inverter battery in India 2021!
 Here, even though it is flooded battery, because of the low antimony alloy and calcium alloys, the frequency of topping up is far away from the subsequent top-up.
 A properly designed battery used in modern batteries like the Microtex Inverter battery 150Ah, will not require water addition even after 18 months, though the electrolyte level may go down, it will be within the permitted lower level of electrolyte.
 Tubular plates recover from deep discharges.
 Overcharge tolerance ensures long life

-Is a tubular gel battery better than AGM as an inverter battery for home?
+Is a tubular gel battery better than AGM as an inverter battery?

 Will SMF Inverter battery for home be charged properly with my existing inverter setting?

-How to calculate the capacity of inverter battery 150Ah for home?
+How to calculate the capacity of inverter battery?

 For a home inverter, the total power connected to the inverter or UPS will help calculate the capacity of the inverter battery for home that is needed.
 In addition, the design of the inverter also plays a part; the inverter system voltage is important.
 For instance, if the inverter uses one number of 12V battery, the capacity of the battery may be 150 Ah.
 But if it uses 2 numbers of 12V batteries, the capacity of the battery gets halved.

-How to calculate battery size of inverter battery for home?
+How to calculate battery size of inverter battery?

 What should I do to correctly estimate the load?
 The parameters required for arriving at the capacity of Inverter batteries are: